ttutko/Stom.MongoDB.SchemaMigrations/README.md

 Add a reference to the nuget package in your project using one of the methods below.

+** NOTE: The nuget packages are not yet created and these installation instructions will not yet work **

 Visual Studio Package Manager Console:
 `Install-Package Stom.MongoDB.SchemaMigrations`